UPS Packaging Charges with WooCommerce UPS Shipping Plugin

 - Weight-based: Calculate Shipping on the Basis of Order Total Weight

-With this method, there are no limits on quantity and weight of the individual item.
+With this method, there are no limits on the quantity and weight of the individual item.
 The defined weight of the total package will determine the number of boxes used.
 If the weight exceeds the specified one, another box will be used for packaging.
 The weight-based shipping cost will be available to the customers in the cart.

 Box-Packaging in UPS Shipping